rehierl/abstract-properties/05-generic-properties/_remarks.md

 based upon well defined suborders (i.e. "all of (those)") that are embedded into a document order.

-introductory/preliminary
+a mere introduction to generic properties
-- TODO - will have to eventually provide formal definitions
+- will have to eventually provide formal definitions
 - e.g. in terms of a final summary

 relationships between scopes